These 6 Abandoned Places In Atlanta Are Absolutely Haunting

 Everyone loves a good scare every now and again, right?
 If so, then you’re in for a treat.
-Although these abandoned hot spots in Atlanta can’t all necessarily be explored in person, the story behind these places just might give you goosebumps.
+Although these abandoned places in Atlanta can’t all necessarily be explored in person, the story behind these places just might give you goosebumps.
 Oftentimes, there is something magical about a place that becomes abandoned – the remaining ruins, the rich history, the building cohabiting with nature.
-Take a look at these abandoned places in Atlanta and see for yourself.
+All of it.
+Take a look at these staples of abandoned Georgia and enjoy their odd and fascinating lure: